DaanKivits/PARIS_STILT_fpfluxmult/README.md

-# README file for transporting the CTE-HR fluxes using pre-computed STILT footpritns for the PARIS WP6 CO~2~ verification games
+# README file for transporting the CTE-HR fluxes using pre-computed STILT footprints for the PARIS WP6 CO<sub>2</sub> verification games
 ### Id: README.md, 19-02-2024 D. Kivits $
 ---
 This directory contains all the scripts neccessary to transport PARIS-specific CTE-HR fluxes through the atmosphere using pre-computed STILT influence fields.
 The current implementation is only limited to forward atmospheric transport, but should form the basis for future iterations of the verification games in which atmospheric inversions are executed.